asw101/http-add-on-wiki/Installing.md

 helm install http-add-on kedacore/keda-add-ons-http --create-namespace --namespace ${NAMESPACE}
 ```

 >Installing the HTTP add on won't affect any running workloads in your cluster.
 You'll need to install an `HTTPScaledObject` for each individual `Deployment` you want to scale.
-For more on how to do that, please see the [walkthrough](./walkthrough.md).
+For more on how to do that, please see the [getting started](https://github.com/kedacore/http-add-on/wiki/Getting-Started) documentation.

 ### Customizing the Installation